HarringayMakerSpace/sonoff-adhoc/README.md

 ```
 (it would be nice to suppress the scan results from the ```iwlist``` command, can anyone work out how to do that?)

+## Thats it

+Is this mental?
+It seems to work well and gets better range than the cheapo 433 MHz Tx module I've been using on another Pi Zero.
+Raise an issue to give me you feedback and comments.